18F/handbook/_pages/how-we-work/tools/zoom.md

 like muting everyone (since there's always someone who leaves their mic open accidentally).

 Unfortunately, the "shorter than 40 minutes" is a hard limitation on our Zoom accounts.
 Once your meeting reaches 40 minutes, it's over! [_RENEW!
-RENEW!_](http://scifi.stackexchange.com/questions/22080/what-did-the-crowd-think-it-took-to-win-renewal-in-carrousel)
+RENEW!_](http://scifi.stackexchange.com/questions/22080/what-did-the-crowd-think-it-took-to-win-renewal-in-carrousel) An easy (albeit annoying) way to get around this is simply for everyone exit and re-enter the meeting, using the same link (the timer will restart).

 These meetings do not need to be scheduled in advance and you may hold as many as you like.